Birthplace Farm of Henry A. Wallace

 Gift Shop & Market

-The Gift Shop consigns a diverse selection of items from artisans throughout southern Iowa.
+The Gift Shop consigns a diverse selection of items from artisans throughout Iowa.
 Gift items include jewelry, pottery, hand-loomed rugs, wood walking sticks and canes, photography, note cards, primitive art, bath salts, and garden art.
-Along with the handmade gifts, the shop also stocks an array of Iowa wines and WCI’s Abundance food products such as flavored salts, apple butter and tomato compote.
+Along with the handmade gifts, the shop also stocks an array of Iowa wines and WCI’s Abundance food products such as seasoned culinary salts, apple butter and tomato compote.
 Other WCI merchandise includes magnets and a tea towel with quotes from Henry A. Wallace.